uva-bi-sdad/DSPG-Manual/docs/src/Infrastructure/Rivanna/Config.md

 accept the default path (e.g., `/home/{computing_id}/.ssh/*`).

+!!! tip

+	You should enable a password for your SSH keys!

 You can inspect the public key by
 ```
 cat ~/.ssh/id_rsa.pub
 ```

-and follow the [instructions](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) for adding the key to GitHub.
+and then follow the [instructions](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) for adding the key to GitHub.

 ## Configuring a GPG key with GitHub

+!!! tip

+	The recommended approach is for having a GPG key per email identity.
+	You can generate on Rivanna or in your sysytem and import it to Rivanna.
+For DSPG related work, we recommend signing every commit with a GPG key that does not does not expire associated to your UVA email address.

+### Generating a GPG key in Rivanna

-You add add a GPG to your GitHub account for signing your Git commits.
+You add a GPG to your GitHub account for signing your Git commits.

 To generate a GPG key in Rivanna, from a Rivanna [shell](https://rivanna-portal.hpc.virginia.edu/pun/sys/shell/ssh/rivanna.hpc.virginia.edu) (available through the `Rivanna Shell Access` under `Clusters` tab in the dashboard).